Lava: Composition

-Silicate lavas
+Silicate

 Silicate lavas are molten mixtures dominated by oxygen and silicon, the most abundant elements of the Earth's crust, with smaller quantities of aluminium, calcium, magnesium, iron, sodium, and potassium and minor amounts of many other elements.
 Petrologists routinely express the composition of a silicate lava in terms of the weight or molar mass fraction of the oxides of the major elements (other than oxygen) present in the lava.

 The silica component dominates the physical behavior of silicate magmas.
 Silicon ions in lava strongly bind to four oxygen ions in a tetrahedral arrangement.
 If an oxygen ion is bound to two silicon ions in the melt, it is described as a bridging oxygen, and lava with many clumps or chains of silicon ions connected by bridging oxygen ions is described as partially polymerized.
 Aluminium in combination with alkali metal oxides (sodium and potassium) also tends to polymerize the lava.
 Other cations, such as ferrous iron, calcium, and magnesium, bond much more weakly to oxygen and reduce the tendency to polymerize.
 Partial polymerization makes the lava viscous, so lava high in silica is much more viscous than lava low in silica.

 Because of the role of silica in determining viscosity and because many other properties of a lava (such as its temperature) are observed to correlate with silica content, silicate lavas are divided into four chemical types based on silica content: felsic, intermediate, mafic, and ultramafic.

-Felsic lava
+Felsic

 Felsic or silicic lavas have a silica content greater than 63%.
 They include rhyolite and dacite lavas.
 With such a high silica content, these lavas are extremely viscous, ranging from 10^{8} cP (10^{5} Pa⋅s) for hot rhyolite lava at 1200 C to 10^{11} cP (10^{8} Pa⋅s) for cool rhyolite lava at 800 C. For comparison, water has a viscosity of about 1 cP (0.001 Pa⋅s).
 Because of this very high viscosity, felsic lavas usually erupt explosively to produce pyroclastic (fragmental) deposits.
 However, rhyolite lavas occasionally erupt effusively to form lava spines, lava domes or "coulees" (which are thick, short lava flows).
 The lavas typically fragment as they extrude, producing block lava flows.
 These often contain obsidian.

 Felsic magmas can erupt at temperatures as low as 800 °C. Unusually hot (>950 °C; >1,740 °F) rhyolite lavas, however, may flow for distances of many tens of kilometres, such as in the Snake River Plain of the northwestern United States.